foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

 don't work in major Tech hubs or get the opportunity to attend conferences like Velocity.
 In short, I wanted to make our listeners feel like they are at the center of the Chef community and not at its edges, regardless of their physical location.

+Now while I think consensus important, I think well-reasoned disagreement is critical to the health of any community.
+Once we agree on everything that either means the problem is boring or we all agree on the wrong solution.
+I love it when people voice contrasting ideas on this show and I hope that continues.
+Respectfully, of course.

 ## Review of 2012
 * Food Fight Show